Bacopa: Can This Nootropic Herb Support Brain Health and Mood?

 Since storage instructions may vary for different natural products, carefully read the directions and packaging label on the container.
 Keep your medications tightly closed and out of the reach and sight of children and pets, ideally locked in a cabinet or closet.
 Store in a cool and dry place.

-Ask a pharmacist or healthcare provider any questions you may have about how to dispose of your medications or supplements.
+Ask a pharmacist or healthcare provider any questions you may have about how to store and dispose of your medications or supplements.

 Similar Supplements